thriveweb/davis-legal/content/pages/faq.md

       barristers are to properly advise and represent their clients.

-      Legal professional privilige is an important common law right that belongs to the client.
+      Legal professional privilege is an important common law right that belongs to the client.

-      This means that it cannot be disclosed to any person without the client's consent.
+      This means that privileged information cannot be disclosed to any person without the client's consent.

       Some legal exceptions apply to this rule, but they are rare and usually